Jun. K

 Kim Min-jun (born January 15, 1988), known professionally as Jun.
 K, is a South Korean singer-songwriter, rapper, record producer, dancer and actor.
-He is the main vocalist of 2PM, and he has written and composed several of the group's songs, including "Go Crazy!", "My House", and "With Me Again".
+He is the main vocalist of 2PM, a boy band currently managed by JYP Entertainment, and he has written and composed several of the group's songs, including "Go Crazy!", "My House", and "With Me Again".
 Formerly known as Kim Jun-su, he revealed on October 17, 2012, that due to family reasons, he would be changing his name to Min-jun, though his stage name would remain the same.

 Aside from his group activities, Jun.
 K has released five EPs in South Korea and six EPs and one compilation album in Japan.
 His first three Japanese albums peaked at number two on the Oricon Weekly Albums Chart.
 His second Japanese album Love Letter ranked number one on both Billboard Japan's Top and Hot Albums charts.
 His first Korean album, Mr. NO♡, debuted at number nine on Billboard World Albums chart.
 His third Japanese album No Shadow ranked number two on Billboard Japan Top and Hot Albums charts.
 His fourth Japanese album No Time ranked number three on the Oricon Daily Albums Chart.

 Early life

 The older of two sons, Jun.
 K was born and raised in Daegu, South Korea.
 He enjoyed music and composing since his middle school days and dreamed of becoming a singer.
 His parents were initially against this idea, but they changed their minds after he won prizes at the Dongseongno Festival (동성로축제) as a high school freshman.

 He originally auditioned for YG Entertainment and first met G-Dragon and Taeyang of BigBang, both of whom remain his close friends.
 He was accepted into both YG Entertainment and JYP Entertainment, choosing to join the latter and moving to Seoul in 2004.
-Alongside former member Jay Park, he had the longest training period of all the 2PM members; his debut was cancelled several times prior to his participation in the survival program Hot Blood Men.
+Alongside former member Jay Park, he had the longest training period of all the 2PM members; his debut was cancelled several times prior to his participation in the survival program Hot Blooded Men.